You are here

 Just before Christmas 2017, The Donkey Sanctuary highlighted the plight of three abandoned mares named Faith, Hope and Charity to the general public.
 The plight of the donkeys received widespread coverage in the Belfast Telegraph newspaper and UTV (Ulster Television).
 The publicity attracted a lot of support and interest from the general public both keen to support our work and expressing an interest in our rehoming scheme.

 Hold a coffee morning for The Donkey Sanctuary to help raise much needed funds to help us look after our wonderful donkeys.
-Since we opened our gates 32 years ago we have loved and cared for over 5,600 donkeys.
-Right now, we are at capacity with 1800 donkeys in our care.
-Thanks to your ongoing generosity we can continue to look after them all.
+Since we opened our gates in 1987, we have loved and cared for over 5,600 donkeys.
+Right now, we are at capacity with over 1800 donkeys in our care.
+Thanks to your generosity we can continue to look after them all.

 When we were snowed in for a week recently I cleared an area on my concrete yard where I could let my donkeys out when the weather improved.
 The snow has at last gone but we have had plenty of rain of late.
 My yard is part concreted and part (supposedly) a hard gravel surface.
 However like so many Guardian homes I have visited in the last few weeks once you step off the concrete you are into sloppy muck area or worse!
 The photo shows four donkeys being led around my concrete by participants during my most recent Donkey Care Course (10th March).